Diversity scheme to inspire next generation of lawyers

 Several legal trainees were taken on under the scheme and were mentored and supported by existing CPS lawyers.

-To mark the 16th anniversary of Anthony Walker’s death the CPS, the Anthony Walker Foundation, Liverpool John Moores University and Salford University are relaunching the scheme and extending it.
+To mark the 16th anniversary of Anthony Walker’s death the CPS, the Anthony Walker Foundation, Liverpool John Moores University and University of Salford are relaunching the scheme and extending it.
 Students from across Liverpool and Manchester in the first tranche attended the launch event at The Florrie in Liverpool.

 Grace Ononiwu CBE, Director of Legal Services at the CPS, said: